One of the easiest ways to record cash transactions is by using a cash book. A cash book can record the transactions of both cash and the bank.

 When designing an Excel template, it is vital to get the format correct.
 On the left is the income and expenditure on the right-hand side.
 Both sides will have columns for date, description, reference and amount.
 At the bottom of the spreadsheet will have totals and a carried forward balance.

 For paper-based format, you may find it easier to have the following columns: date, description, reference, income, expenditure and balance.
-It allows for a running balance of the bank and helps to ensure that there are no mistakes in the figures.
+It allows for a running balance of the bank and ensures that there are no mistakes in the figures.

 Below is an example of a paper-based cash book using a standard A4 lined pad.